General Terms and Conditions of Telequest & Internet Solutions GmbH

-1.3 The business field of Telequest covers the national and international switching of diverse (service) telephone numbers, voting and/or drop charge numbers and premium rate SMS, together with consultation in the areas of telecommunications, audiotex applications and micropayment solutions.
+1.3 The business field of telequest covers the national and international switching of diverse (service) telephone numbers, voting and drop charge numbers, together with consultation and technical assistance in the areas of telecommunications, particularly IVR and audiotex applications.

 1.5 The contracting parties are aware of the complex nature of telecommunications and take account of the possible problems that may arise from data transmission and data processing.
 The same is to borne in mind in lieu of possible defaults and damages.

 1.6 telequest may provide its services using its own technology, together with transmission paths and technical equipment belonging to a third party.
 The customer is aware of this. telequest is entitled to change the technical equipment forming the basis of the services, and to make use of other vicarious agents, provided that the quality of service provided to the customer will not, as a result, be considerably deteriorated, and that no additional hardships arise over and above a reasonable extent.